 Talking Techniques | Greg Michelotti on metabolomics, precision medicine and frailty biomarkersMolecular biology

-BioTechniques Digital and Assistant Editors Abigail Sawyer and Tristan Free talk to Greg Michelotti of Metabolon (NC, USA) about metabolomics, its potential applications in precision medicine and the new $4 million research collaboration with the Canadian Longitudinal Study of Aging (CLSA) and other Canadian research groups to identify biomarkers for frailty.
+BioTechniques Digital Editors Abigail Sawyer and Tristan Free talk to Greg Michelotti of Metabolon (NC, USA) about metabolomics, its potential applications in precision medicine and the new $4 million research collaboration with the Canadian Longitudinal Study of Aging (CLSA) and other Canadian research groups to identify biomarkers for frailty.

 Parminder Raina, a professor in the Department of Health Research Methods, Evidence and Impact at McMaster University (Canada), lead principal investigator of the CLSA and scientific director of McMaster Institute for Research on Aging (MIRA), answers some additional questions on frailty and the CLSA collaboration.

 Despite frailty being so closely associated with aging, an area with increasing scientific focus as life expectancies have continued to rise over the last few decades, it seems like there hasn’t been a huge amount of research into frailty in its own right, instead of in combination with therapies or diseases, can you explain why this is the case?

 “I think one thing to keep in mind is that just saying someone is old doesn’t automatically mean that they are frail.
 It is an issue of resilience as people age.
 There are subpopulations that do lose resilience and therefore feel frail.
 Frailty actually is a measure to say how heterogenous the older population are– some people are very resilient; some people are not.